-When Should I Combine Finances with My Significant Other?
+When Should I Combine Finances With My Partner?

 Getting engaged is a big step and it shows that you are committed to each other.
 However, it does not offer any additional protection under the law.
 If you do become engaged, it is best to wait until you are married to combine your finances completely.
 However, if you are living together you can combine your household expenses.
 You may also combine some of the expenses as you prepare to move in together after you are married, such as signing a new lease.

-What If We Want to Buy a House Together?
+What If You Want to Buy a House Together?

 This can be extremely complicated.
 It is possible to buy a house together before you are married, but it needs to be done in a way where it is fair to both of you.
 You will need to draw up a contract that divides up the value of the home between the two of you.
 If one of you provides the down payment, then it makes sense for that person to own slightly more than fifty percent.
 You should visit a lawyer to have this worked out correctly so that if you decide to split up, dealing with the house will be fair and one of you will not be in a worse position financially speaking.

-What If My Spouse or Partner Does Not Want to Combine?
+What If Your Spouse or Partner Does Not Want to Combine?

 If your spouse or partner does not want to combine finances at all, you may be in a difficult situation.
 If you are living together, then you will need to combine household expenses.
 You can open up a separate checking account that you both put money in and work from there.
 If your partner is not willing to do that, it may be best not to live together.
 There may be legitimate reasons why your partner does not want to combine.
 For example, if you do not handle your finances well, and do not save money, they may not want to combine.
 However, to be fair, shared expenses should be shared.
 If your spouse will not combine finances, you may need to see a marriage counselor to work through the issues together.
 It may be a major sign that there are financial issues in your relationship.